At a glance

 At what age should my child start attending IEP meetings?

 There’s no specific time to begin bringing your child.
 The (IDEA) says that students should be included in their own meetings “whenever appropriate.”
 And a student must be invited when the IEP meeting starts focusing on transition planning.
 That varies from state to state but is usually when the student is between the ages of 14 and 16.

 That doesn’t mean your child can’t start coming to meetings sooner, however.
 Self-advocacy is a skill that comes with practice.
 Having your grade-schooler come to an IEP meeting can help teach your child that skill.

 You can build the foundation for self-advocacy in even younger children, too.

 What should my child do at an IEP meeting?

 There are no rules for what your child should do at an IEP meeting.
 For some kids, just being present at the meeting and listening can be an act of self-advocacy.
 As kids get older, they may have more to contribute, especially when it comes to talking about what’s going well and what they’re struggling with.

 As the conversation turns toward plans after high school, it’s likely your child will take a much more active role in helping to set goals.

 What are the benefits of having my child there?

-There are many benefits of having your child attend IEP meetings.
-It gives him the chance to be an active participant in his own education.
+There are many benefits of having kids attend IEP meetings.
+It gives them the chance to be an active participant in their own education.
 Here are a few other benefits to consider: